Kipsigis people: World War I

-World War I is infered among the Kipsigis as 'Boriet ap Talianek - literally 'Italian War' and it's an inflection point among the Kipsigis coming out of which, integration into mordernity.
+World War I is inferred among the Kipsigis as 'Boriet ap Talianek - literally 'Italian War' and it's an inflection point among the Kipsigis coming out of which, integration into modernity.
 Some men were drafted or volunteered to fight and it is remarked how the Empire they fought for did not recognize them or keep any records or accounts of African soldiers.

 Nandi Protest of 1923

 A number of factors taking place in the early 1920s led to what has come to be termed the Nandi Protest or Uprisings of 1923.
 It was the first expression of organized resistance by the Nandi since the wars of 1905–06.

 Primary contributing factors were the land alienation of 1920 and a steep increase in taxation, taxation tripled between 1909 and 1920 and because of a change in collection date, two taxes were collected in 1921.
 The Kipsigis and Nandi refused to pay and this amount was deferred to 1922.
 Further, due to fears of a spread of rinderpest following an outbreak, a stock quarantine was imposed on the Nandi Reserve between 1921 and 1923.
 The Nandi, prevented from selling stock outside the Reserve, had no cash, and taxes had to go unpaid.
 Normally, grain shortages in Nandi were met by selling stock and buying grain.
 The quarantine made this impossible.
 The labour conscription that took place under the Northey Circulars only added to the bitterness against the colonial government.

 All these things contributed to a buildup of antagonism and unrest toward the government between 1920 and 1923.
 In 1923, the saget ab eito (sacrifice of the ox), a historically significant ceremony where leadership of the community was transferred between generations, was to take place.
 This ceremony had always been followed by an increased rate of cattle raiding as the now formally recognized warrior age-set sought to prove its prowess.
 The approach to a saget ab eito thus witnessed expressions of military fervor and for the ceremony all Nandi males would gather in one place.

 Alarmed at the prospect and as there was also organized protest among the Kikuyu and Luo at that time, the colonial government came to believe that the Orkoiyot was planning to use the occasion of the Saget ab eito of 1923 as a cover under which to gather forces for a massive military uprising.
 On 16 October 1923, several days before the scheduled date for the saget ab eito, the Orkoiyot Barsirian Arap Manyei and four other elders were arrested and deported to Meru.
 Permission to hold the ceremony was withdrawn and it did not take place, nor has it ever taken place since.
 The Orkoiyot Barsirian Arap Manyei would spend the next forty years in political detention, becoming Kenya's, and possibly Africa's, longest-serving political prisoner.